enkidevs/curriculum/JavaScript/Functions/keep-to-the-scope.md

 * `'hello'`

 %exp
-Let is scoped to the nearest enclosing block, which means a is out of scope when printed.
+`let` is scoped to the nearest enclosing block, which means a is out of scope when printed.
 %

 ---

 ```